steedos/steedos-examples/with-node-red/README.md

 - [Steedos Documentation](https://www.steedos.com/docs) - learn about Steedos features and API.

 You can check out [the Steedos GitHub repository](https://github.com/steedos/steedos-platform/) - your feedback and contributions are welcome!

-## Deploy your project

-The easiest way to deploy your Steedos app is to use the [Docker Template](https://github.com/steedos/docker).

-Check out our [Steedos deployment documentation](https://www.steedos.com/docs/deploy/getting-started) for more details.